agombolay/ribose-map/Set-Up-Instructions/Instructions.md

 ###6.
 [Analyze data with Ribose-seq Analysis scripts] (https://github.com/agombolay/Ribose-seq-Project/tree/master/ribose-seq/scripts)
 * The scripts are numbered according to the order in which they should be run
-* To read usage statements for the scripts, please run the following command
+* To read usage statements for the scripts, please run the command shown below
 ```
 <script name> -h
 ```